nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 ## Metadata Impact on Payload
 Certain metadata fields have impact on the retained payload:
 * The Logical Size of an object will cause payload past the logical end to be removed from the new manifest.
 This may require a read-modify-write cycle for a partially retained chunk.
 * Changing the compression method is not supported with retained payload.
-It would require fetching, decopressing and recompressing each chunk.ß
+It would require fetching, decompressing and recompressing each chunk.

 ## Fork-edit-merge
 As an option a 'new' command could create a snapshot version to hold multiple version manifests created within the transaction.
 This is the equivalent of creating a fork under git.